 The bond is configured by default in IEEE 802.3ad link aggregation mode.
 To configure the bond in balance-xor mode, see bond mode below.

 Compliant with Linux interface naming conventions.

 Unique within the switch.

-bond-slaves,is set to the recommended value by default in Cumulus Linux.
-They should only be configured if a different setting is needed.
+bond slaves,is set to the recommended value by default in Cumulus Linux.
+Only configure an option if a different setting is needed.
 For more information on configuration values, refer to the Related Information section below.

 |The list of slaves in the bond.||N/A|

 |Defines how often the link state of each slave is inspected for failures.|